uktrade/aioftps3/README.md

 - For uploading files, hashes are computed incrementally as data comes in in order to not block the event loop just before uploads to S3.

-- As few dependencies as is reasonable: aioftp, aiohttp, and their dependencies.
+- As few dependencies as is reasonable: aiohttp and its dependencies.
 Boto 3 is _not_ used.

 - May not behave well if upload to the server is faster than its upload to S3.